woc-hack/tutorial/README.md

 ...
 ```

+# Exercise 2

+Determine the author of the parent commit for commit 009d7b6da9c4419fe96ffd1fffb2ee61fa61532a

+Hint 1: parent commit is listed in the content of commit 009d7b6da9c4419fe96ffd1fffb2ee61fa61532a above

 ## Activity 3 - Investigate the maps

 We see the content of the copyright file above.
-Such files are copied verbatim a lot.
-Lets see the first author who have created it (irrespective of a repository):
+Such files are often copied verbatim.
+Lets determine the first author who have created it (irrespective of a repository).
+WoC has created this relationship and stored in b2a (Blob to Author) map:
 ```
 [username@da0]~% echo a8fe822f075fa3d159a203adfa40c3f59d6dd999 |  ~/lookup/getValues.perl /da0_data/basemaps/b2aFullP
 a8fe822f075fa3d159a203adfa40c3f59d6dd999;1072910122;Warner Losh <imp@ccf9f872-aa2e-dd11-9fc8-001c23d0bc1f>;00a8f599c25ded714d2a4da9e1bb30e2a335181c
 ```
-By looking at the b2a map it turns out that it was created by commit 00a8f599c25ded714d2a4da9e1bb30e2a335181c done by what appears to be the same author on unix second 1072910122.
+It turns out that it was created by commit 00a8f599c25ded714d2a4da9e1bb30e2a335181c done by what appears to be the same author on unix second 1072910122.

 What is b2aFullP?
+The letters signify what keys (b - Blob) and values (a - author) means.
+These are key objects:
 * a = Author
 * b = Blob
 * c = Commit
 * f = File
 * p = Project

-it maps b (Blob) to a (Author) an we use the map for a complete database (Full) version P.
+FullP means it is a complete database (Full) version P.

-We may also ask if this file has been widely copied?
+We may also ask if this blob has been widely copied as would be expected for copyright files:
 ```
 [username@da0]~% echo a8fe822f075fa3d159a203adfa40c3f59d6dd999 |  ~/lookup/getValues.perl /da0_data/basemaps/b2cFullP
 a8fe822f075fa3d159a203adfa40c3f59d6dd999;00729b406d8d3cfeeeda61c4586dcfd9f9399f4a;00a8f599c25ded714d2a4da9e1bb30e2a335181c;...
 ```
-b2c (blob to commit) shows the numerous commits that introduced that blob in all the repositories.
-We can use commit to project map to identify all associated projects:
+b2c (blob to commit) shows the numerous commits that introduced that blob in all repositories.
+We can further use commit to project map (c2p)
+to identify all associated projects:
 ```
 [username@da0]~% echo a8fe822f075fa3d159a203adfa40c3f59d6dd999 |  \
 ~/lookup/getValues.perl /da0_data/basemaps/b2cFullP | \